juanvillegas/rfds-docs/source/includes/_news.md

 The incident model was upgraded with new fields:

 - patient_transport_outcome: Arbitrary 255 max length string.
+- risk_cabin_altitude_restriction: See patient model
+- handover_recipient: See incident model
-- risk_cabin_altitude_restriction: See incident model
+- datetime_departed: See incident model

+### Added section for Audit Logs management

+Methods for GETting and POSTing Audit Logs are now described in the api docs.

 ## Updates Week 4 - May 2018